 Now that my kids are adults, they are busy.
 It is hard for them to make the time to see their grandparents.
-My daughter is in another state and my son works full-time.
+Since they are adults, they live in different states.
 We can only move forward from here, but that gap of time can never be regained.
-I never wanted to be estranged 7 years.
+I never wanted to be estranged seven years.
 It just happened.
 Time got away from us all.

 Kids can be an enigma at times.
 Having the experience of your parents helps because they were raising you not too long ago.
 They remember a few things.
 It’s really nice because you don’t have to spend a lot of time filling them in on details.
 They already know some context.
 Not having that resource was more difficult than I ever thought it would be.

 When your family stops talking you lose family connection.
-There were 7 years worth of holidays, birthdays, weddings, and anniversaries we missed participating in as a family.
-We missed my nieces’ wedding which was really hard.
-I can never go back and experience that event.
+There were seven years worth of holidays, birthdays, weddings, and anniversaries we missed participating in as a family.
+Holidays were especially hard.

-I didn’t just suffer: it hurt my kids, too.
-They missed seeing their 8 cousins together at one time.
+I didn’t just suffer; it hurt my kids too.
+They missed seeing their eight cousins together at one time.
 This used to be one of their favorite things to do as a family.
-The 5 boys would play football and video games, and the 5 girls would get together to talk and watch movies.
-There would sometimes be sleepovers at my parent’s house since it could accommodate large groups.

 Before Your Family Stops Talking